LuisCarlos-104171/eShop/README.md

-# eShop Application
+# eShop - Microservices Reference Application

-This README provides instructions for building, running, and monitoring the eShop application with OpenTelemetry integration and Grafana dashboards.
+eShop is a modern cloud-native reference application demonstrating a microservices architecture design pattern with .NET technologies.

+## Architecture Overview

+eShop is built as a container-based application leveraging microservices architectural patterns.
+It includes:

+- Multiple backend microservices (Basket.API, Catalog.API, etc.)
+- A cross-platform client application built with .NET MAUI
+- Event-driven communication between services using RabbitMQ
+- Container orchestration readiness
+- Integrated observability with OpenTelemetry
+- Data persistence with Redis (Basket) and PostgreSQL (Catalog)

-## Building and Running the eShop Environment
+## Building and Running the Application

-The eShop application can be built and run with a single command:
+To build and run the eShop application with all its components:

 ```bash
 dotnet run --project src/eShop.AppHost/eShop.AppHost.csproj